stacks-network/docs/src/pages/understand-stacks/network.md

 The time to mine a block, to confirm transactions, will eventually match the expected "block time" of the bitcoin network: 10 minutes.

-> Transactions can also be mined in microblocks, reducing the latency significantly.
-Learn more [here](/understand-stacks/microblocks).
+-> Transactions can also be mined in [microblocks](/understand-stacks/microblocks), reducing the latency significantly.

 The block time is hardcoded and will change throughout the implementation phases of the [testnet](/understand-stacks/testnet).
 The current block time can be obtained through the [`GET /extended/v1/info/network_block_times`](https://blockstack.github.io/stacks-blockchain-api/#operation/get_network_block_times) endpoint: